containers/podman/README.md

   there are other third-party tools that support the docker-compose format such as [kompose](https://github.com/kubernetes/kompose/) and [podman-compose](https://github.com/muayyad-alsadi/podman-compose) that might be appropriate for your environment.
+This situation may change with the addition of the REST API.

 ## OCI Projects Plans